 A ‘toolkit’ approach to interventions is a starting point for designing

 custom solutions to enhance each character area along Belfast’s waterfront.
 Some interventions should be incorporated in all character areas, like SuDS, while others are only suitable in some locations, such as boardwalk extensions and playgrounds.
 All interventions differ in terms of complexity of delivery, planning and cost.
+Each intervention is supported by best practice examples.

 Toolkit Interventions